leonorae/HereItIs/PAGE_TESTING.md

 ### List of tests for verifying the rendering of the page
 1. Test: Artist information display
-   - Verify artist name, bio, and image are correctly displayed
+   - Verify artist name, bio, image, and social links, are correctly displayed
    - Ensure the page title includes the artist name

+3. Test: Music samples
+   - If available, test the functionality of music sample players or video embeds

-2. Test: Upcoming events list
+4. Test: Upcoming events list
    - Check that upcoming events are listed and sorted by date
    - Verify links to event details pages are functional

-3. Test: Music samples
-   - If available, test the functionality of music sample players or video embeds

-4. Test: Dynamic content loading
+5. Test: Dynamic content loading
-   - Ensure the page loads correctly with different artist IDs
+   - Ensure the page loads correctly with different artist IDs, returns an appropriate error page for nonexistent artist

+6. Test: Responsive design
+   - Check that the page layout adjusts appropriately for various page sizes (desktop, tablet, and mobile views)

 ## 4. Add Event: